javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 In Javascript, a class is a kind of a function.

-The definition `class User {...}` create such function and puts the methods into `User.prototype`.
+The definition `class User {...}` creates such function and puts the methods into `User.prototype`.
 So the structure is similar.

 Here's the code to dig into the class and see that: